 Below: One of the rare pieces of incense-grade agarwood anybody gets to hold these days.

 Below: One of the rare pieces of incense-grade agarwood anybody gets to hold these days; further below, sinking-grade chips.

 Below: 'Sinking'-grade chips.

 Mighty sinking-grade legends like Oud Sultani simply has no place on any cost analaysis chart.
 It's the kind of oud you could have only distilled back when it actually was distilled—almost fifteen years ago!.
 Today, you'd have to bend backwards just to find such high grade sinking wood as was used to craft the Sultani, and even if you find it... who's going to to sign the check to run the distillation?

 So, distilling oil of this calibre makes no sense if you’ve got the cost-yield ratio on your mind.
-Take another example: We distilled Borneo 50K seven years ago, when wood of this grade was still available and selling for $6,000 - $9,000 a kilogram.
+Take another example: We distilled Borneo 50K thirteen years ago, when wood of this grade was still available and selling for $6,000 - $9,000 a kilogram.
 Back then, I was already laughed at for distilling such costly oils when the $20 per kg distillations were readily available.
 Today, well... no one's laughing anymore.